Collapse All Expand All

 A Vapor Intrusion (VI) investigation was initiated in 2016.
 Several rounds of VI sampling have been conducted at select buildings at the site to assess VI, the most recent of which occurred in 2022.
 The results of the investigation indicated potential future unacceptable risks associated with the VI pathway.
 Therefore, the Navy intends to modify the LUCs to address the VI pathway.

 During the 2016 VI investigation, two basement sumps were identified in the occupied portion of one of the site buildings.
-These sumps are used to prevent basement flooding through redirection of groundwater seepage to a nearby surface drainage.
+These sumps were used to prevent basement flooding through redirection of groundwater seepage to a nearby surface drainage.
 In 2017, the sump water (groundwater) and water and sediment in the drainage ditch downstream from the building were sampled for tetrachloroethene and TCE.
 While the risk screening concluded these data pose no unacceptable risks to human health or the environment, the ROD specifies that groundwater will be used for environmental monitoring and extraction purposes only so an Explanation of Significant Differences was finalized in 2019 to allow an exception for the groundwater to be pumped from the sump in the basement of the building.

 Per- and polyfluoroalkyl substances (PFAS) were detected at concentrations above United States Environmental Protection Agency Regional Screening Levels in groundwater at Site 10 during a facility-wide Site Inspection conducted for PFAS.
 The PFAS Site Inspection Report, finalized in December 2023, recommended a Remedial Investigation to further investigate PFAS impacts at the site.